 Care About Your Image

 Dress appropriately for the industry you are in and the products you sell.
 If you're selling insurance or any other financial product, a suit is probably your best bet because that gives your client confidence that you are a professional.
-However, if you work in a high-fashion retail business, you'll want to mirror what is in style.
+However, if you work in a high-fashion retail business, you'll want to mirror what is currently in style.

 Regardless of how you dress, make sure you are clean and well groomed.
 Before you walk out the door to go to work, look in the mirror and determine whether or not you look like someone you'd want to do business with.
+Also don't forget to check your fingernails.
+They need to be clean at all times when you are in front of others.

 Listen and Address Your Customers' Needs